teddydon/hello-cool/README.md

 Hi guys !

-Theddeus here, i like java and javascript ( that's what am made of !), I have travel to moon and is beautiful place.
+Theddeus here, i like java and javascript ( that's what i'm made of !), I study electrical electronics and i have masters in Information Technology, I have been to the moon is cool.